Emergent Pauli blocking in a weakly interacting Bose gas: Details of the numerical simulations

-which can be interpreted as the quasi-particles having their rapidity reflected upon colliding with the walls.
-Here we modify the solution by characteristics method featured in the iFluid numerical framework~\cite{10.21468/SciPostPhys.8.3.041} in order to account for the rapidity reflection.
-Within iFluid, one propagates the filling function $\vartheta$, rather than the quasi-particle density itself.
-Thus, the propagation step $t \to t'$ is performed using the implicit solution by characteristics
+which can be interpreted as the quasi-particles having their rapidity reflected $\theta \to -\theta$ upon colliding with a wall.
+For practical purposes we propagate the filling function $\vartheta$, rather than the quasi-particle density, for the first part of the split-step scheme.
+To this end we employ the solution by characteristics, which reads

 where the position and rapidity characteristics are given by